 The first record of the surname was "Sir Vyel Vyvyan, Knight, who lived in the 13th century, and whose descendant John, having married an heiress of Ferrers, succeeded to the lordship of Trelowarren in the reign of Edward IV. "

-Important Dates for the Fyviend family
+Early History of the Fyviend family

 This web page shows only a small excerpt of our Fyviend research.
 Another 111 words (8 lines of text) covering the years 1772, 1545, 1610, 1601, 1601, 1607, 1575, 1635, 1613, 1665, 1640, 1665, 1613, 1724, 1681, 1736, 1660 and 1727 are included under the topic Early Fyviend History in all our PDF Extended History products and printed products wherever possible.